-• Parents of preschool students must check out with the preschool teacher.

-- Parents of K-12 students must sign out at the front office before the student leaves the school premises. - Upper school students who drive must have written permission from a parent/guardian on file at the office if they leave before the end of the school day due to their specific class schedule.
+- Parents of preschool and Pre-K students must sign their student in and out each day with the teacher. - Parents of K-12 students must sign out at the front office before the student leaves the school premises. - Upper school students who drive must have written permission from a parent/guardian on file at the office if they leave before the end of the school day due to their specific class schedule.